sinharaksh1t/burger-builder-app/README.md

 # Burger Builder App
-The main course project from the Udemy React course.
+The main course project for the Udemy React course.